Learn Python with Talk Python's 270 hours of courses

 06:25 Yeah.

-06:31 we're sort of seeing a bit of a change in how LLMs are used.
+06:30 But this year, we're sort of seeing a bit of a change in how LLMs are used.

-06:34 So I think last year it was a bit like blinded by the proprietary sort of models and the
+06:34 So I think last year it was a bit like blinded by the proprietary sort of models and the sort of walled garden.

-06:41 This year I think we're seeing more of a sort of open source fight back.
+06:41 This year, I think we're seeing more of a sort of open source fight back.

-06:51 open source packages like that.
+06:51 And there are open source packages like that.

-06:53 Blockchain is the most popular and the downloads of that one have doubled in the last six months.
+06:54 And the downloads of that one have doubled in the last six months.

 06:57 We have alternatives like Haystack and Llama Index.

-07:06 seeing the ecosystem around that growing.
+07:05 And we're seeing the ecosystem around that growing.

-07:08 So libraries like Unstructured to work with a whole bunch of text inputs, Weaviate, vector
+07:08 So libraries like Unstructured to work with a whole bunch of text inputs,

-07:13 databases like that.
+07:11 Weeviate, vector databases like that.

-07:14 And then of course, smaller language models are becoming...
+07:14 And then, of course, smaller language models are becoming...

 07:18 People are realizing it's really hard to deploy and work with the big ones.

-07:26 becoming a lot more widely used and people are talking about them more.
+07:26 they're becoming a lot more widely used.

 07:30 I 100% agree with you.

-07:32 I think people may be tired of hearing about AI and LLMs, but they're only going to hear
+07:32 I think people may be tired of hearing about AI and LLMs, but they're only going to hear more about it.

 07:39 So I think it's pretty interesting.

-07:40 I want to hear what Carol and Paul have and then maybe an angle we could pursue that is
+07:40 I want to hear what Carol and Paul have, and then maybe an angle we could pursue that's super relevant to all of us.

-07:47 I'm going to jump in.
+07:48 I'm going to jump in.

-07:48 I just came back from Chan Zuckerberg Initiative's Open Science Conference in Boston last week.
+07:49 I just came back from Chan Zuckerberg Initiative's Open Science Conference in Boston last week.

-07:55 And LLMs, the whole ecosystem is here to stay.
+07:54 And LLMs, the whole ecosystem, is here to stay.

 08:04 And like I shared in my PyTexas keynote, AI has been around since the 1950s.